 - Consumer Sentiment: Expectations were for a reading of 99.3 however the report came in just below that (99.1)

-- Housing Starts: The report showed increased to 1,608,000 (annual rate).
-That is a huge jump up however its not expected to continue into February.
+- Housing Starts: The report showed an increase to 1,608,000 (annual rate).
+That is a huge jump up however it’s not expected to continue into February.

 Thursday – January 16th:

 - Retail Sales: Last month the report came in at a 0.2% increase and the expectations for this report are a 0.3% increase.
 The report came in exactly as expected (0.3% increase).